-Applying the principles described above, the Panel contends that incorporation of a dominant "ARCELOR" and "MITTAL" elements of Complainant's trademarks (which standalone enjoys high level of distinctiveness) into the disputed domain name constitutes confusing similarity between Complainant's trademark and the disputed domain name.
-Addition of a non-distinctive element - prefix "CORP" that stands for "corporation" cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.
+Applying the principles described above, the Panel contends that incorporation of "ARCELOR" and "MITTAL" elements of Complainant's trademarks (which standalone enjoys high level of distinctiveness) into the disputed domain name constitutes confusing similarity between Complainant's trademark and the disputed domain name.

+Misspelled version of "ARCELOR MITTAL" name in which letters "RM" are replaced by "RRN" cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.
+This results mainly from visual comparison of the "arcelormital" and "arcelormital" denominations as they look very similar.
+Also, when applying aural comparison this leads to a conclusion that differences between those terms are only minimal as they are both pronounced almost identically.